frootlab/frootlab.github.io/_projects/vivid.md

 of gold standard samples of the data domain (e.g. latin handwriting samples, spoken word samples, TCGA gene expression data, etc.).

-The Liquid Code framework allows the implementation of cutting edge enterprise analytical applications, that are automatically kept up-to-date and therefore **minimize their maintenance costs**.
-Also the Liquid Code framework facilitates the publication, application, sharing and comparison of algorithms, within and between workgroups.
+The Vivid Code framework allows the implementation of cutting edge enterprise analytical applications, that are automatically kept up-to-date and therefore **minimize their maintenance costs**.
+Also the Vivid Code framework facilitates the publication, application, sharing and comparison of algorithms, within and between workgroups.